 Acute Care Hospital

-LSS was contracted to perform complete HVAC Systems Cleaning of five (5) systems.
+This particular job consisted of five (5) systems.
 The systems serviced Surgery, the Emergency Room, and Same Day / Outpatient Surgery Unit (overall 75,000 square feet of conditioned space).
-The client had two primary concerns that initiated the work; (1) The overall indoor air quality and infection control risk, especially given the areas services by the five systems, and the risk of Hospital Acquired Infections (HAIs), and (2) The client had seen fluctuations with postive and negative pressure diferrentials outside the norm required by ASHRAE and The Joint Commission, and attributed some of that to airflow blockages in the HVAC System’s terminal boxes (e.g Reheats, VAVs).
+The client had two primary concerns that initiated the work; (1) The overall indoor air quality and infection control risk, especially given the area’s services by the five systems, and the risk of Hospital Acquired Infections (HAIs), and (2) The client had seen fluctuations with positive and negative pressure differentials outside the norm required by ASHRAE and The Joint Commission and attributed some of that to airflow blockages in the HVAC System’s terminal boxes (e.g Reheats, VAVs).

 How LSS Helped the Client:

-- Post cleaning the hospital contract with a Test and Balancing (TAB) Company, to address the positive and negative air flow issues.
-The cleaning process played an integral part in allowing the hospital recalibrate the positive and negative pressure differentials to meet ASHRAE and Joint Commission standards.
+- Post cleaning the hospital contract with a Test and Balancing (TAB) Company, to address the positive and negative airflow issues.
+The cleaning process played an integral part in allowing the hospital to recalibrate the positive and negative pressure differentials to meet ASHRAE and Joint Commission standards.

-- Air flow improved, especially from the VAVs and the Coils in the Air Handler Units, additionally the filters were not loading as quickly.
+- HVAC System Cleaning improved the airflow, especially from the VAVs and the Coils in the Air Handler Units, additionally, the filters were not loading as quickly.
 Thus energy efficiency improved, and filter cost was lessened, both factors saved the client money.

 Industries We Serve